OctopusDeploy/blog/blog/2021-04/tips-building-custom-execution-containers/index.md

 ## Tip 7: Name and version the Docker image based on the key software

 I've been using Flyway as my example container.
 That is the key software for the container.
-Other software, such as the Java Runtime Environment (JRE) are required for it to work correctly.
+Other software, such as the Java Runtime Environment (JRE), are required for it to work correctly.
 The name for the image is `flyway-workertools`, and the versioning is based on the Flyway version.

 ![flyway versioning for the worker tools image](flyway-workertools-versioning.png)